 Below are the links to the necessary forms required for you to complete and Gustan Cho Associates have outlined on how to apply for SBA Loans by outlining and streamlining the comprehensive guides on each form and how to complete them below:

-- SBA Form 1919 Guide: Borrower Information Form For SBA – This form is used for all SBA 7(a) Loans.
-This is the actual SBA Form where you complete the borrower information.
+- Borrower Information Form For SBA – This form is used for all SBA 7(a) Loans

-- SBA Form 912 Guide: Statement Of Personal History – This form is required by the SBA to analyze and review your character and personal profile.
+- Statement Of Personal History – This form is required by the SBA to analyze and review your character and personal profile

-- SBA Form 159 Guide: Fee Disclosure Form and Compensation Agreement – For many SBA borrowers who are using a commercial loan officer to help them secure a SBA Loan or any other commercial financing, the Fee Disclosure Form and Compensation Agreement needs to be completed.
-This is how your loan officer gets paid and the commercial mortgage broker who is your loan officer employer.
+SBA Form 159 Guide: Fee Disclosure Form and Compensation Agreement – For many SBA borrowers who are using a commercial loan officer to help them secure an SBA Loan or any other commercial financing, the Fee Disclosure Form and Compensation Agreement needs to be completed:

 Upon completion of all necessary paperwork and once you have submitted all of your documents to your loan officer/lender, your SBA Lender can now proceed with the processing and underwriting of your SBA Loan.